 2019 - After nearly 10 years of fund-raising from Society events, personal and corporate donations and support from many golf clubs and societies, there was a final push of fundraising, particularly for landscaping works.
 The Unveiling Ceremony was discussed with The Honourable Company and it was agreed, it should coincide, if possible whilst many golfing visitors were close by, with its own 275th Anniversary Celebrations at Muirfield.
 The date chosen was 11th September 2019.

-2020 - Handover of Statue and Precinct grounds to the Council with a maintenance fund.
+2020 - Handover of Statue and Precinct grounds to the Council with a maintenance sum.